 PRO TIP: Make sure you had inserted the complete code here, not the Facebook ID only.
 That will most probably trigger an error on your ProPhoto website.

-Since the Facebook Pixel code as in all other platforms needs to go inside the Head section.
+The Facebook Pixel code needs to go inside the Head section.
 Therefore, you will need to manually copy and paste the Facebook Pixel code inside the designated area.
 Navigate to each page in your Showit app and paste the manual insertion code inside the Page Advanced Settings Section and inside the Custom Head HTML input field.
 Don’t forget to repeat for every page you’d like to be tracked with your Facebook Pixel!

 - Make sure you had inserted the complete code here, not the Facebook ID only.
 That will most probably trigger an error on your Showit website.